 "A specific and persistent difficulty in understanding numbers which can lead to a diverse range of difficulties with mathematics.
 It will be unexpected in relation to age, level of education and experience and occurs across all ages and abilities."

-If you have a child or young adult that is struggling with reading, writing, spelling or maths they may benefit from my assessments and/or tuition.
+If you have a child or young adult that is struggling with reading, writing, spelling or maths they may benefit from one of my assessments.
 If you would like to know more, please make sure to drop me an email.

 Dyslexia specialists who are qualified to MA level (level 7) will have done further training past level 5 in Psychometric Testing and assessment and are formally qualified to assess for Dyslexia.